whoward/docs/markdown/reference/common_errors.md

 than one on the same test, let us know.

 ##UnreachableBrowserException: Could not start a new session.
-Possible causes are invalid address of the remote server or browser start-up failure.
+Possible causes are invalid address of the remote server or browser start-up failure

 This error is thrown on the client side, when Selenium isn't able to reach our testing servers to start a session.
 Try running this on the command line: